afneville/docs/cs/dsa/introduction.md

 are more correct in the mathematical sense, at the cost of being less useful types in programming.
 Languages such as Java provide very different, more substantial ADT definitions.

+# Data Structures

+_Data structures_ are responsible for the organisation and management of a program's information. _Concrete_ data structures are said to implement abstract data types.
+A data structure is a data type in its own right and in practice concrete types with substantial interfaces are presented in place of minimal ADT interfaces.
+In other cases, data structures are used implicitly to provide the mechanisms of a more abstract interface.
+An ADT may be implemented by one of many data structures and some useful data structures can be used to implement many ADTs.